 A publisher who enters into a licensing agreement with us and acquires the publishing rights for a game will be responsible for setting up the network environment, marketing and user support necessary to service the game.
-The respective Nexon Group company holding the copyright will provide support for such activities to enable the publisher to generate greater revenues.
+The respective Nexon Group entity holding the copyright will provide support for such activities to enable the publisher to generate greater revenue.

-Nexon Group members engaged in the development of PC online games, including NEXON Korea Corporation and NEOPLE INC., grant publishing rights to non-Nexon Group publishers in China, for instance.
+Nexon Group entities engaged in the development of PC online games, including NEXON Korea Corporation and NEOPLE INC., have licensed publishing rights to non-Nexon Group publishers in China, for instance.

 Under the licensing agreements where publishing rights are granted by Nexon Group, in principle, license is granted to a single publisher per country per game title.
 In other words, Nexon Group grants local exclusive publishing rights to a publisher.
-The respective Nexon Group company holding the game copyright will provide game content updates and technical support on an ongoing basis to the publisher and in return receive contract money at the time of entering into the agreement, and once the game is launched, receive royalty at a predetermined rate according to service fees that the publisher collects from users.
+The respective Nexon Group entity holding the game copyright will provide game content updates and technical support on an ongoing basis to the publisher and in return receive contract money at the time of entering into the agreement, and once the game is launched, receive a predetermined rate as royalty in accordance with the service fees that the publisher collects from users.